tomcritchlow/tomcritchlow.github.io/_posts/2016-10-21-indie-blogging-distribution.md

 ---
 layout: blog
 title: Indie Blogging & Distribution
-subtitle: You can't divorce content and Distribution
+subtitle: You can't divorce content and distribution
 ---

 I've been thinking a lot about indie blogging recently.
 The concept of writing on your own platform, or just writing in the fringes of other platforms.
 Writing with an independent voice.